 Written by Petricia A. Hutasoit (BNF Education Staff)

-Borneo Nature Foundation’s education program is facilitating learning and education for youth and adolescent in and around Sebangau forest, aiming to reconnect children to nature surrounding their immediate environment, one of them is by introducing community seedling and plant nursery at young age.
-This children group, who name themselves as Anak Sebangau, or Children of Sebangau, visited a community seedling nursery near Sebangau forest and be introduced to one of the most important phase of conservation effort, particularly in reforestation and forest rehabilitation: A community-based seedling nursery, run and managed by committed local community in Kereng and Sabaru, to support the collaborative reforestation effort of fire-damaged forest in Sebangau National Park.
+Borneo Nature Foundation’s education program is facilitating learning and education for youth and adolescent near the Sebangau National Park, aiming to reconnect children to nature surrounding their immediate environment, one of them is by introducing community seedling and plant nursery at a young age.
+This children group, who name themselves as Anak Sebangau, or Children of Sebangau, visited a community seedling nursery near Sebangau forest and be introduced to one of the most important phases of conservation effort, particularly in reforestation and forest rehabilitation: A community-based seedling nursery, run and managed by the committed local community in Kereng and Sabaru, to support the collaborative reforestation effort of fire-damaged forest in Sebangau National Park.

 From this experience, we want children to get knowledge and understanding about plant nursery through fun and hands-on learning.
 We believe that we can learn anything new every day, anywhere and from anyone.